 - Your pass also does not cover the tour buses.
 Make those reservations early – some buses were looking pretty full.
 You do get access to free shuttle buses for the first 15 miles with your admission to the park.

 - During peak season, the campsites in Denali fill up weeks in advance!
 We definitely recommend grabbing a site at Teklanika Campground.
-If you are travelling by RV, remember to check on the size of your rig for restrictions.
+If you are traveling by RV, remember to check on the size of your rig for restrictions.
 We saw at least one Class A make the trip, but there are no hookups within the park.

 - If you are camping in the park, make your tour reservation before heading to your site.
 Once you are in your site, the park asks that you keep your vehicle in your campsite.
-The tour buses will come pick you up at the campground.
+The tour buses will come to pick you up at the campground.

 - Remember all the campsites in the park are dry, so make sure you are stocked and charged up before you enter the park.
 At Teklanika Campground, you will be booking your site for a minimum of three nights, and, again, the vehicle stays put once it is parked.